szilvia-csernus/book-cycle/README.md

 ---
 ### Registering/Signing in with a Google account

-If a user sings in with their Google account, there is no need to verify the email address so the process is significantly faster.
-In the admin views below, I demonstrate how my user account and social account was created when I signed up with my Google account.
-In this case, no Password has been set.
+If a user signs in with their Google account, there is no need to verify the email address, so the process is significantly faster.
+In the admin views below, I demonstrate how my user account and social account were created when I signed up with my Google account.
+In this case, no password has been set.

 |Google Sign In |User's account in Admin view|
 |:---:|:---:|